 In 2016, Steve brought Dave Jacke to Chestnut Farm for a 9 day Forest Garden Design Intensive, which was attended by students from all over Australia, plus the Netherlands, USA and Mexico.
 Steve and Dave co-taught a Forest Garden weekend following the FGDI.

-Steve also manages a local farmers market – the Ballarat Farmers Market – which is held every second and fourth Saturday of the month.
-The market provides visitors and Ballarat residents with access to fresh local produce, including certified organic vegetables, fruit, baked goods, eggs, hot food, seasonal produce and locally made beer, wine, jams, soap, preserves and similar items.
+Steve also manages two local markets – the Ballarat Farmers Market which is held on every second Saturday of the month, and Brown Hill Market which is usually on the fourth Saturday of the month.
+The markets provide visitors and Ballarat residents with access to fresh local produce, including certified organic vegetables, fruit, baked goods, eggs, hot food, seasonal produce and locally made beer, wine, jams, soap, preserves and similar items.

 In a previous life, Steve worked for World Vision International for 8 years, managing projects in Asia and Africa.
 He worked in the field of competency-based training and assessment for over 20 years.